 Hard by a tidal creek on Maine’s southern border, this place serves up boiled lobsters on its brightly colored picnic tables throughout the summer months.
 Regular patrons of this BYO establishment bring their own side dishes and tableware (including the occasional candelabra) along with libations to feast waterside under an open sky.
 Boaters on the creek tie up and join the merriment on the pier throughout the day.

 This upscale lobster shack in the Perkins Cove area of Ogunquit features a lovely deck overlooking the cove where whole boiled lobsters, paprika-speckled lobster rolls, and Billy’s famous rum punches are enjoyed on sunny days.
 If it’s chilly or rainy, grab a table next to the fireplace in the enclosed indoor porch.
-This spot is a favorite of George H.W.
-Bush, who lives just up the coast in Kennebunkport.
+This spot was a favorite of former president George H.W.
+Bush, who spent summers just up the coast in Kennebunkport.

 Another shack favorite of the Bush family is Kennebunkport’s famed Clam Shack, which serves what many consider to be the best lobster roll anywhere.
 Made with freshly picked new shell lobster and served on a locally baked, hamburger-style bun, this superior roll may be ordered with mayo or melted butter or both.
 The homemade clam chowder and onion rings are good choices for sides.